fxdave/vecjs/README.md

 # VecJS
 Immutable functional vector library.
 Currently it only has `Vec2` the 2D vector type.

-Related to the others, I think Vec2 is the best 2D vector library out for javascript.

 ## Installation
 `npm i vecjs`